 Equity-Oriented Perspectives & Student Experiences as Critical Knowledge in Praxis

-Finally, another way Sparks enacted a moral ethic of cariño was through his continued efforts to inform his praxis through an equity-oriented perspective of his students evidenced by the way that he centered their experiences as critical knowledge.
-Weekly, I observed Sparks’ student-centered learning approach and the way he centered his students’ experiences as critical knowledge that would inform his pedagogical approaches.
+Finally, Sparks enacted a moral ethic of cariño through an equity-oriented approach to his students by centering their experiences as critical knowledge.
 Through every current events analysis, students discussed and debated, evaluated peer and teacher comments, read or re-read critically, annotated the text, wrote to learn and took a stance, and collectively critiqued, interrogated or problem-solved.
 Students expanded on each other's ideas through their own interpretations of texts and made connections to their lived experiences as they chimed in with additional data points.
-For example, in response to David’s claim that Trump’s immigration policies separated families were discriminatory, Naye contributed by adding her analysis of the inhumanity she saw in Trump’s immigration policies as reflected in his executive order.
+For example, in response to David’s claim that Trump’s immigration policies separated families were discriminatory, Naye added her analysis of the inhumanity she saw in Trump’s immigration policies as reflected in his executive order.
 Naye shared:

 I had read online that there is no system in place to reunite children and unaccompanied youth with their parents once they are separated.
 There seems to be no logic to this.
 I feel like we are being treated as less than human.
 Kids detained at the border, go to sleep at night without their families.
 I have a nine-year-old sister and a three-year-old brother.
 Those two have a hard time going to sleep without my parents.
 I would say that this policy is inhumane and will cause more harm than good in the long run.
 I agree with David, we do have to ask, why is this only happening in the Mexican border?